soxfan2307/CS499-ePortfolio/README.md

 ## Portfolio Overview
 Together, the artifacts in this portfolio demonstrate a wide range of my technical and professional abilities.
 Each artifact highlights a different area of expertise:

-- **Android Application** → software engineering and database integration
+- **Android Application** → software engineering and design optimization
 - **Buffer Overflow Project** → algorithms, optimization, and security practices
-- **Database Helper** → secure data management and query handling
+- **Database Helper** → secure data management and query handling, and database integration

 Collectively, these projects show not only the depth of my technical knowledge but also my ability to **approach complex problems with technical rigor, creative problem-solving, and professional discipline**.